tmshlvck/blog/docs/posts/2016-05-running-vino-vnc-server-on-ubuntu-mate.md

 **Tomas Hlavacek said on 2019-01-16**

+From Trusty on...
-From Trusty on...<br />Though lately (I am not sure when), the vino-preferences has been removed and the dconf-editor has its own package (named dconf-editor).
+Though lately (I am not sure when), the vino-preferences has been removed and the dconf-editor has its own package (named dconf-editor).
 At least on Cosmic it is like that.